reeveng/obs-controller/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

+## Assumptions

+- Shouldn't reinvent the wheel, and libraries are allowed

+**Don't forget the required environment variables (can be found in .env.example)**